Do you know the difference between fear and worry?

 Wishing you and your family peace!

-Vicki Atlas Israel is the Author of #1 Amazon Bestseller “Inner Power NOW.”
-Order the book at InnerPowerMindset.com.
-Contact Vicki if you’re interested in having her coaching to Master your Mindset.
-As a Mindset Coach and Certified Guided Imagery Specialist, Vicki’s purpose is to bring more love, joy, and healing to children and families.
-You can connect with her on Facebook or email her at Vicki@InnerPowerMindset.com
+Vicki Atlas Israel is the Author of “Inner Power NOW.”
+As a Mindset Coach and Certified Guided Imagery Specialist, Vicki’s purpose is to bring more love, joy, and healing to parents and children.
+Freedom from stress to be your best.
+She’s offering a complimentary “Breakthrough Anxiety” session.
+You can connect with her at InnerPowerMindset.com.